cf-convention/cf-convention.github.io/discussion.md

     proposals for new standard names][current] that have been initiated on the general discussion forum.

-2. [Enhancements and defects][github_conventions]
+2. [Conventions][github_conventions]

-    Proposals for enhancements and reports of defects in the CF conventions, that may or may not have started as conversations on the general discussion forum.
+    For proposing for enhancements and reporting defects in the CF conventions, that may or may not have started as conversations on the general discussion forum.

-3. [Website discussion][github_website]
+3. [Website and governance][github_website]

-    A forum for discussing and proposing changes to the [CF website][website] or reporting defects.
+    For discussing, proposing changes and reporting defects in the [CF website][website], and for discussion of CF governance.

 No registration with CF is required to contribute; all that is needed is a freely available [GitHub account][github].